 Objective

-Perfluoroalkyl surfactants are the key ingredients in aqueous film forming foams (AFFF) which are used by the Department of Defense (DoD) and others to fight hydrocarbon pool (Class B) fires.
+Perfluoroalkyl surfactants are the key ingredients in aqueous film-forming foams (AFFF) which are used by the Department of Defense (DoD) and others to fight hydrocarbon (Class B) pool fires.
 Perfluoroalkyl surfactants work extremely well for this application, however there are growing concerns about these materials because they are highly persistent in the environment and may be toxic to plants and animals or increase their risk to certain diseases.
-The objective of this project was to synthesize and/or identify fluorine-free materials to replace perfluoroalkyl surfactants in fire-fighting foams.
-The new materials will be made to operate equally well to quickly extinguish hydrocarbon pool fires.
-The new materials could become drop-in replacements to existing fire-fighting technology to allow the DoD to continue its mission with less ecosystem impact and maintain a high degree of environmental stewardship.
+The objective of this project was to explore glycosiloxane surfactants as replacements of perfluoroalkyl surfactants found in current AFFF concentrates used in fire-fighting by the DoD.
+The new, stable siloxane surfactants produced in this research contain only the elements carbon, silicon, hydrogen and oxygen.
+The goal is for formulations based on the new new surfactants to approach the requirements of MIL-PRF-32725.

 Technical Approach